 Saint Therese of Lisieux was born on 2 January 1873, in the little French town of Alençon.
-Her full name is Marie Françoise Thérèse Martin, but she later became known as St Therese of the Child Jesus, or more popularly the Little Flower.
+Her full name is Marie Françoise Thérèse Martin, but she later became known as Saint Therese of the Child Jesus, or more popularly the Little Flower.

 Her parents, Louis and Zélie, were devout Catholics, going to Mass every morning before work.
 Therese, the youngest of nine children, grew up in a strong and loving Catholic environment.

-In her autobiography, The Story of a Soul, Therese talks about “those sunny years of childhood”, growing up in a warm and joyful home.
+In her autobiography, The Story of a Soul, Saint Therese talks about “those sunny years of childhood”, growing up in a warm and joyful home.
 “My first recollections are of loving smiles and tender caresses.
 But if God made others love me so much, He made me love them too, for I was of an affectionate nature.
 You can hardly imagine how much I loved my father and mother.”